mini-bomba/github-webhook-enhancer-deno/README.md

   - blocks "Pull request review submitted" events when someone comments on a review
     - review comment content will still be sent to discord if pull_request_review_comment event is enabled. this simply removes the noise
+  - merges "New review comment" into "Pull request review submitted" events for initial comments on a review thread
+    - you'll get a single message with the main review content and `+ 20 comments` instead of 21 messages

 ## some images i guess